Bannock (Indigenous American food): Origins

 A food made from maize, roots and tree sap may have been produced by Indigenous North Americans prior to contact with outsiders.

-Native American tribes who ate camas include the Nez Perce, Cree, Coast Salish, Lummi, and Blackfoot tribes, among many others.
+Native American tribes who ate camas include the Nez Perce, Cree, Coast Salish, and Blackfoot tribes, among many others.
 Camas bulbs, out of which bannocks can be made, contributed to the survival of members of the Lewis and Clark Expedition (1804–06).

 Some sources claim that bannock was unknown in North America until the 1860s when it was created by the Navajo who were incarcerated at Fort Sumner.

 According to other sources, fur traders introduced bannock to tribes in North America, and that a bread, and the name 'bannock', were originally introduced from Scotland.

 Terminology

 Other languages do offer hints of European influence, however, for example bááh dah díníilghaazhh "bread that bubbles" (i.e. in fat), where "bááh" is a borrowing from pan for flour and yeast bread, as opposed to the older łeesʼáán which refers to maize bread cooked in hot ashes Likewise, Alutiiq alatiq comes from the ола́дьи "pancakes, fritters."